 This type is similar to the childhood type.
 It begins around 11-21 years of age.
 The progression is usually slower.

 This is the most common form.
-Symptoms of AMN can present in the 20s.
+Symptoms of AMN can present in the 20's.
 It progresses slowly.
-They can include: Weakness, clumsiness, weight loss, nausea
+Symptoms can include: Weakness, clumsiness, weight loss, and nausea

 Emotional disturbances or

 Urinary problems or